-The policy may be applied in relation to student behaviour while on RADA premises or on industry placements outside RADA.
+8. The policy may be applied in relation to your behaviour while on RADA premises or on industry placements outside RADA.

-Each application of the policy will be based on individual circumstances and is to be used when a student's fitness to train may be a cause for concern.
-The following list provides examples of situations when the policy may be applied, but it should not be considered exhaustive.

-- The student discloses difficulties relating to alcohol or drug problems or other personal circumstances and where this means that they behave in a manner which gives cause for concern. - A student has disclosed a disability and reasonable adjustments and appropriate support are in place but the student has continued and ongoing insurmountable difficulties in meeting the core elements of the training.

-- A third party such as another student, staff member, or healthcare professional reports concerns about a student's health or personal circumstances which are having a negative impact on their ability to engage with their studies. - Multiple complaints are received about the student from other students and/or staff. - The student is in serious and continued breach of the attendance policy. - The student behaves in a way that would usually be considered a disciplinary matter but there is reason to believe this may be due to underlying cause(s) which could provide mitigating factors.
+- 9. Each application of the policy will be based on individual circumstances and is to be used when your fitness to train may be a cause for concern.
+The following list provides examples of situations when the policy may be applied, but it should not be considered exhaustive. - You disclose difficulties relating to alcohol or drug problems or other personal circumstances and where this means that you behave in a manner which gives cause for concern. - b.
+You have disclosed a disability and reasonable adjustments and appropriate support are in place but you have continued and ongoing insurmountable difficulties in meeting the core elements of the training. - c.
+A third party such as another student, staff member, or healthcare professional reports concerns about your health or personal circumstances which are having a negative impact on your ability to engage with your studies. - d.
+Multiple complaints are received about you from other students and/or staff. - e.
+You are in serious and continued breach of the attendance policy. - f.
+You behave in a way that would usually be considered a disciplinary matter but there is reason to believe this may be due to underlying cause(s) which could provide mitigating factors.